maxyodedara5/MovieBarcodeGenerator/README.md

 Video link [Aghanim's Labyrinth Trailer](https://www.youtube.com/watch?v=4QxqctzXQqc&ab_channel=dota2)

 If we have a look at the video the color scheme gradually changes to blue so does our movie barcode, the same principle will be applied to larger videos

+### License

+This project is licensed under the [MIT License](LICENSE).

+#### Disclaimer

+If it isn't abundantly clear, all the images and videos of Dota 2 are property of Dota 2, I don't own nor am I claiming that I do

+#### To do items

+* Update working to have command line args
+* Create a standalone python
+* Speed improvements